alexisMarceau1/SeattleEnergyForecast/README.md

     - **Mean Absolute Error (MAE)**: for prediction accuracy.
     - **R² Score**: to evaluate the variance explained by the model.

-4. **Feature Importance Analysis**: Analyzed feature importance using Random Forest to understand which variables significantly impact predictions.
+4. **Feature Importance Analysis**: Extracted feature importance from the Random Forest model (best performing model) to identify the most influential variables in predictions.

 ## **Results**
 - **Best Model**: Random Forest provided a good balance between prediction accuracy and computational efficiency.